andreamoleri/DataArchitecture/README.md

 at hand.
 To summarize, we made the following updates:

-1. **Added MongoDB Driver Dependency:**
-   We included the MongoDB driver dependency with version `5.1.0` under `<dependencies>`.
+1. **Added MongoDB Driver Dependency:** we included the MongoDB driver dependency with version `5.1.0` under `<dependencies>`.
 This addition enables our project to interact synchronously with MongoDB databases.

-2. **Additional Dependencies for Project Functionality:**
-   Alongside the MongoDB driver, we also incorporated other dependencies:
+2. **Additional Dependencies for Project Functionality:** alongside the MongoDB driver, we also incorporated other dependencies:
-   - **OpenCSV (`com.opencsv:opencsv:5.5.2`):** Used for handling CSV input and output.
+   - **OpenCSV (`com.opencsv:opencsv:5.5.2`):** used for handling CSV input and output.
-   - **SLF4J API (`org.slf4j:slf4j-api:1.7.32`):** Provides a simple facade for various logging frameworks.
+   - **SLF4J API (`org.slf4j:slf4j-api:1.7.32`):** provides a simple facade for various logging frameworks.
-   - **Logback Classic (`ch.qos.logback:logback-classic:1.2.6`):** Offers robust logging capabilities for the application.
+   - **Logback Classic (`ch.qos.logback:logback-classic:1.2.6`):** offers robust logging capabilities for the application.
-   - **Jansi (`org.fusesource.jansi:jansi:1.18`):** Enhances console output with ANSI escape sequences.
+   - **Jansi (`org.fusesource.jansi:jansi:1.18`):** enhances console output with ANSI escape sequences.

 These dependencies collectively enhance the functionality and logging capabilities of our project, setting a foundation for future developments and integrations.